lambdaclass/concrete/ROADMAP.md

 loop VCs, contract clauses, proof links, SMT queries, counterexamples, policies, audit reports, JSON, and `concrete prove --workspace` all agree because they consume the same typed `ObligationCore` records and evidence classifications.

+Execution order: migrate obligation families first, then expression lowering and backend adapters, then policies/reports/prove workspaces as views, then delete duplicate walkers.
+Do not move a consumer before the family records it needs exist in the ledger.

 1. Define `ObligationCore` schema v1: stable id, source span, function, obligation kind, expression shape, typed variables, scoped hypotheses,